strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 The next step is to deploy both your Strapi back end and the front end on the platforms of your choice.

-👉 We offer various deployment options for your Strapi back end — see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md).
+👉 You can deploy the Strapi back end on various services: Amazon AWS, Microsoft Azure, DigitalOcean, Google App Engine, Heroku, and many more (see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md)).

 ::::